zeroone-kr/zeroone-kr/README.md

 ---
 🌱 I'm interested in finding bugs on something.

-🌱 I'm currently studying web, app security( frida, web app vulnerability, etc.. )
+🌱 I'm currently studying system security or else.

 <!--
 **zeroone-kr/zeroone-kr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.